For all patients:

 For male patients:

-You must use a condom with a spermicide every time you have sexual contact with a female who is pregnant or able to become pregnant while you are taking vismodegib and for 2 months after your treatment.
+You must use a condom every time you have sexual contact with a female who is pregnant or able to become pregnant while you are taking vismodegib and for 3 months after your treatment.
+This is required even if you have had a vasectomy (surgery to prevent sperm from leaving your body and causing pregnancy).
 Tell your doctor immediately if you have had unprotected sex with a woman who can become pregnant or if you think for any reason that your partner is pregnant.

 Vismodegib is used to treat basal cell carcinoma (a type of skin cancer) in people with cancer that has spread to other parts of the body.
 Vismodegib is also used to treat basal cell carcinoma that cannot be treated with surgery or radiation or has come back after surgery.
 Vismodegib is in a class of medications called hedgehog pathway inhibitors.
 It works by blocking the action of a protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells and may help shrink tumors.